Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 ```

 We also apply Procrustes transform on each iteration's posterior latent positions with respect to the reference clustering in order for easier visulization comparisons.
-Note that the Procrustes transform is not necessarily to be applied here because we finally assess the performance of the latent positions via the corresponding distance matrix.
+Note that the Procrustes transform is not necessarily to be applied here because we assess the performance of the latent positions via the corresponding distance matrix.

 ``` r
 # Apply Procrustes Transform on posterior latent positions U